The Blueberry Industry Voluntary Levy System

 At present, the levy is only paid by a small proportion of the commercial businesses currently growing blueberries.
 These companies do represent a larger share of the volume of production, but they are nonetheless shouldering the cost of industry development unfairly.

-The rate of levy has been changed to 7c per kilo of fresh fruit sold – regardless of the sales channel.
+The rate of levy is normally charged at 7c per kilo of fresh fruit sold – regardless of the sales channel.

 Why should you pay the voluntary levy?